-Because I’ll do more than dissent to her wishes and flounce off the scene.
+Because I’ll do more than dissent to everyone’s apathy, then flounce off the scene…

-I’m going to burn her motherfucking life to the ground on my way out.
+I’m going to burn my old life to the ground on the way out.

 Flipping my hair over, I lean toward the ground and shake the long locks.
 Once I’ve scrunched up my roots and I’m happy with the volume I’ve created, I flick my head back and smooth down the few flyaways that stick out from my otherwise perfect mane.

 “You’re hot as fuck,’ I tell my reflection in the mirror.
 “He’s going to give you everything you ask for… and more.”